macloo/python-adv-web-apps/docs/dicts.rst

 This section is based on chapter 5 in Sweigart’s `Automate the Boring Stuff with Python <https://automatetheboringstuff.com/>`_ (second edition).

-`Python scripts for this section <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/dictionaries>`_
+- `Python scripts for this section <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/dictionaries>`_

+- `Python documentation for dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_

 Introduction to dictionaries
 ----------------------------